zurbrugc/flosscoach-1/README.md

 ![Gitlab pipeline status](https://img.shields.io/gitlab/pipeline/flosscoach/flosscoach.svg)

 ## Features
-FLOSSCoach portal has individual project pages, foruns and messages where you can display all relevant information for newcomers in OSS so they can start contributing
+FLOSSCoach portal has individual project pages, foruns and messages where you can exchange relevant information about OSS with newcomers so they can start contributing
 ## Technologies
 FLOSScoach is build using: